Jump toUpdate content

 5. Set the Privacy Policy of the function to Private.

-6. If required, create an access token for your function:
+6. If required, create an access token for your function.

 Restrict access using the Serverless framework

-Set privacy: private in your functions description.
+Set privacy: private in your functions description file.

 Restrict access using Terraform